 In this section, you can find...

-In this lesson, students will write a news article for the school newspaper.
+In this lesson, students will produce a 20 minute news broadcast.

 In this lesson students explore how the stereotypes and technical devices used in television crime dramas impact real life attitudes and perceptions about crime.

 This lesson introduces students to some of the myth-building techniques of television by comparing super heroes and super villains from television to heroes and villains in the real world and by conveying how violence and action are used to give power to characters.

 In this lesson, students explore the issues surrounding violent video games.
 The lesson begins with a review of the Entertainment Software Rating Board’s rating codes for video and computer games, and a class discussion about the appropriateness of these ratings for children and teens.